85°C Bakery Cafe: Gourmet Master Co. Ltd

 Group structure and statistics of Gourmet Master Co.
 Ltd., as of 31 December 2017, with hyperlinks to the International Consortium of Investigative Journalists (ICIJ) Offshore Leaks Database.

 In China, 85 °C Bakery Cafe stores are advertised as being from Taiwan, but the chain's main company (Gourmet Master Co.
 Ltd) is registered in the Cayman Islands.
 Because this mother company is registered in the Cayman Islands, R.O.C. laws do not apply.
 After being established in Taiwan in 2004 and undergoing equity restructuring in September 2009, the mother company became listed on the Taiwan Stock Exchange in November 2010 under the statute of a foreign company of first listing (thus designated as an "F share," with the "F" denoting "Foreign").

 Because the company is listed as an "F share", Wu Cheng-hsueh and other major shareholders pay 20% marginal tax rate on the dividends they receive instead of the top marginal tax rate of 40% they would have to pay as shareholders in a Taiwanese company.
 In the 2011 fiscal year, for example, such dividends received by Wu Cheng-hsueh amounted to more than NT$10 million in tax revenues lost to the Taiwanese government.

 Furthermore, because Gourmet Master Co.
 Ltd is registered in and retains profits in the low-tax haven Cayman Islands, in 2010, for example, Taiwan lost NT$167 million in corporate taxes which tax agencies otherwise would have been able to collect if the pre-tax profit had been fully reported by a company in Taiwan.

 When the company became publicly listed on the Taiwan Stock Exchange in November 2010, it had 3.85 million shares in its IPO.

 Controversies

 United States

-In August 2018, an Los Angeles branch of Taiwanese-owned 85 °C Bakery Cafe served Taiwan president Tsai Ing-wen and gave her an "enthusiastic welcome".
+In August 2018, a Los Angeles branch of Taiwanese-owned 85 °C Bakery Cafe served Taiwan president Tsai Ing-wen and gave her an "enthusiastic welcome".
 Chinese customers of branches in mainland China called for a boycott.
 Boycott supporters characterized the chain as "trying to rake in Chinese money" while "supporting Taiwanese independence".
 85 °C Bakery Cafe posted a statement on its Chinese website that the company has "firm support for the 1992 Consensus" and stating the company's "belief that the two sides of the Strait are one family".

 The chain's statement "distancing itself from pro-independence sentiments" angered Taiwanese people, who accused 85 °C of "bowing to Chinese pressure".